phone number directions directions

 • Collapse, seizure, coma

 If you suspect heatstroke, seek emergency care for your pet as quickly as possible.
 Call us right away at 303.660.1027 or bringing your pet into our 24 hour pet hospital in Castle Rock, Colorado.
-You may also want to read up on the other situations that require emergency vet care in the summer.

 Yes, your dog can get a Sunburn